informalsystems/hermes/README.md

 # ibc-rs

-> Rust implementation of IBC modules and relayer
+Rust implementation of IBC modules and relayer.

 ## Disclaimer